 Most major appliances in a home undergo a significant level of wear and tear during daily use, but when appliances are under too much strain, it can damage the motor of the device, which means it not only will have a shorter lifecycle, but may also present a fire hazard.

-SecuritySystemReviews.com, a site that provides reviews of the best home security system options in the country, including Protect America reviews, has created a list of easy ways to maintain the most common household appliances.
+SecuritySystemReviews.com, a site that provides reviews of options when installing security measures, including Protect America reviews, has created a list of easy ways to maintain the most common household appliances.

 1. To care for a dishwasher, the door seal should be inspected and cleaned on a regular basis, because water and dirt build-up in this region can lead to mold.
 Also, a seal that’s in bad condition can mean leaks.
 Dishwashers should also be regularly cleaned with scale-reducing solutions to ensure all of the parts are operating at a peak level of efficiency.